isabella232/dynamic-media-classic.en-1/help/new-ui-2020.md

 ## _Last updated June 30, 2020_

-Dynamic Media classic users now have access to a new sign in experience that no longer relies on Adobe Flash technology in the browser.
+Dynamic Media classic users now have access to a new sign-in experience that no longer relies on Adobe Flash technology in the browser.

 ### **_When browsers stop supporting Adobe Flash on December 31, 2020, will there be any impact to Dynamic Media Classic (formerly Scene7)?_**

-Adobe Flash Player was a web browser plug-in that let web browsers use content developed on the Adobe Flash Platform.
+Adobe Flash Player was a web browser plug-in that allowed web browsers to use content developed on the Adobe Flash Platform.
 The web user interface of Dynamic Media Classic (currently labeled [!DNL Scene7 Publishing System] or [!DNL SPS] in the product) required the Adobe Flash Player.
 When Adobe Flash is deprecated December 31, 2020, Dynamic Media Classic customers will no longer be able to log into the web user interface.
 Because of this change, Adobe has provided customers with a desktop app that replaces the browser experience.

 ### **_How do I access the new desktop app?_**